fmhy/edit/.github/CONTRIBUTING.md

 Instructions on various ways to edit the wiki and preview changes.

-### GitHub Codespaces

-To use [GitHub Codespaces](https://github.com/features/codespaces), follow these steps:

-1. Fork the repository by clicking the "Fork" button in the top right corner.

-2. Now, click on the "Code" button on the top right corner of the page and select "Codespaces" from the dropdown menu.

-3. Make your changes.

-4. To close the workspace, click the "Code" button in the top right corner, then click "Stop Codespace" and hit enter.

 ### GitHub Editor

 You can use the build-in web editor in two ways: